 FCS Express has built-in Scatter Plots that update in real time when gates are adjusted.
 Data from Scatter Plots can be overlaid from the same or multiple flow cytometry experiments.
 Scatter Plots are fully formattable, including dot, error bar, and all other plot properties.

 FCS Express can display your flow cytometry data as a Scatter with Regression Plot when performing a time-course study, dose-response curve, or other quantitative experiment.
 Choose from many available equations to fit your data and watch the curve update in a batch process or as you adjust your gates!

 FCS Express enables the calculation of regression fits directly from your gates and statistics.
 You can overlay a regression with the click of a button.
 Most importantly, your regression formulas, line fits, and analysis can all be linked directly to your flow cytometry data allowing you to view changes to your regression analysis in real time as gates and data are adjusted.

-Visualize quality control data to ensure test metrics are stable over time and fall within a predetermined range.
+With Levey-Jennings plots, you may visualize quality control data to ensure test metrics are stable over time and fall within a predetermined range.
 The range, more commonly referred to as the control limits, allows the test metric to be assessed based on whether the values fall within the range or outside of the range.
 Values falling outside of the control limits are considered "out of control" and when occurring on consecutive measurements can indicate the accuracy of the test metric has shifted.